 Over the last decade, chromosome conformation capture (3C) and derived methods have enabled the biochemical mapping of looping interactions to offer new insights into their architecture across different cell types (Dekker et al., 2013; de Laat and Duboule, 2013; Schmitt et al., 2016).
-In particular, Hi-C has allowed genome-wide characterisation of higher-order chromatin dynamics during differentiation at the level of contact domains and topologically associated domains (TADs) (Fraser et al., 2015; Dixon et al., 2015).
-The extreme combinatorial complexity of Hi-C samples creates challenges for a comprehensive identification of individual enhancer-promoter loops using this technology.
+In particular, Hi-C has allowed genome-wide characterisation of higher-order chromatin dynamics during differentiation at the level of contact domains, including A/B compartments and topologically associated domains (TADs) (Fraser et al., 2015; Dixon et al., 2015).
+The complexity of Hi-C samples creates challenges for a comprehensive identification of individual enhancer-promoter loops using this technology.
 However, analyses focusing on candidate interacting regions or those bound by specific proteins (such as cohesin and RNA polymerase II) have made it possible to detect subsets of promoter-enhancer interactions at high resolution (Heidari et al., 2014; Li et al., 2015; Sanyal et al., 2012) and delineate their dynamics during cell differentiation and reprogramming.
 These studies provided evidence of interactions associated with transcriptional changes upon lineage commitment (Denholtz et al., 2013; Kieffer-Kwon et al., 2013; Phillips-Cremins et al., 2013; Zhang et al., 2013), as well as interactions formed in anticipation of changes in gene activity (Apostolou et al., 2013; Ghavi-Helm et al., 2014; Wei et al., 2013).
 However, despite these advances, the global and unbiased high-resolution mapping of promoter cis-regulatory interactions that form and remodel during development and stem cell differentiation is still lacking.
 This hampers an integrated understanding of the cis-regulatory logic underlying transcriptional decisions during lineage commitment.

 Recently, we developed Promoter Capture Hi-C that uses sequence capture to enrich Hi-C libraries for interactions involving the promoters of most annotated genes, providing a global view on promoter interactions that is independent of the activity of interacting regions and identity of proteins recruited to them (Mifsud et al., 2015; Schoenfelder et al., 2015a).
-Here, we use PCHi-C in human embryonic stem cells (ESCs) and ESC-derived neuroectodermal cells (NECs) (Bajpai et al., 2009) to investigate the dynamics of promoter contacts during early lineage commitment in the context of extensive chromatin changes that occur at the interacting cis-regulatory regions as the cells differentiate (Rada-Iglesias et al., 2011).
-Our data links thousands of known and predicted enhancer elements with their putative target genes in human pluripotent and early lineage-committed cells, including those known to drive tissue-restricted reporter gene expression in transgene assays.
+Here, we use PCHi-C in human embryonic stem cells (ESCs) and ESC-derived neuroectodermal cells (NECs) (Bajpai et al., 2009) to create a high-resolution resource of promoter contacts and their dynamics during early lineage commitment in the context of extensive chromatin changes that occur at the interacting cis-regulatory regions as the cells differentiate (Rada-Iglesias et al., 2011).
+Our large-scale dataset links thousands of known and predicted enhancer elements with their putative target genes in human pluripotent and early lineage-committed cells, including those known to drive tissue-restricted reporter gene expression in transgene assays.
 We integrate the promoter interactions of each gene together with chromatin state to define cis-regulatory units (CRUs), gaining insight into multi-modular gene regulation.
 We show that CRUs undergo extensive reorganisation during lineage commitment that involves both the “rewiring” (acquisition or loss) of promoter interactions, as well as chromatin state changes at pre-existing interactions.
 Importantly, we demonstrate that this reorganisation is associated with changes in target gene expression, thereby providing insights into the transcriptional control of early human development.

 Results